-- HRSA will use the ORC scores to establish the rank order for awarding funds. - HRSA will award funds to all applicants that request funds to address a newly imposed waiting list that are recommended for an award by the ORC based on their ORC scores. - Once those funds are distributed, HRSA will award funds to applicants that request funds for "cost-cutting" and/or "cost-saving" measures based on their ORC scores.
+- HRSA will use the ORC scores to establish the rank order for awarding funds. - HRSA will award funds to all applicants that request funds to address a newly imposed waiting list that are recommended for an award by the ORC based on their ORC scores. - Once those funds are distributed, HRSA will award funds to remaining applicants based on their ORC scores.

-All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles and Audit Requirements at 45 CFR part 75.
+All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements at 45 CFR part 75.